clflowers5/blogeroni/README.md

 ## Bugs and feedback

 Sapper is in early development, and may have the odd rough edge here and there.
 Please be vocal over on the [Sapper issue tracker](https://github.com/sveltejs/sapper/issues).

+## Todo / Ideas
+See if pCloud has a private API - I could upload blog posts to pCloud from any machine and utilize it as a cms.

+mark index.css in static as ignored